 4. Use Better Headlines

 Headlines like “See what’s on this insane 3000 calorie burger” appeals to both the curious and the glutton in us.
 It’s the jealousy reason why we all click through to the blog income reports showing off $20,000 incomes.
+Use emotions in your headlines as much as possible.
+When you can’t use facts.
 Here’s a free tool that analyses your headlines for you.

 5. Do Keyword Research